resourcepool/training-java/README.md

 Include necessary libraries such as mysql-connector, JUnit, Mockito, Slf4j, and create the test classes for the backend you have already developed (Note: This is against TDD best practices.
 You should always code your tests simulteanously while developing your features).

 ####4.3.2.
 Implement your features in the web-ui
-Using the provided template https://github.com/loicortola/computer-database/TODO:inserttemplate, integrate the previous features using Servlets, JSPs, JSTL, and Tags.
+Using the provided template https://github.com/loicortola/spec-cdb/tree/master/static, integrate the previous features using Servlets, JSPs, JSTL, and Tags.
 Implement Computer listing (paginated), add, edit, delete, total count features.
+Warning: All features will be implemented and tested using Selenium automated with maven

 ####4.3.3.
 Secure through validation
 Implement both frontend (jQuery) and backend validation in the web-ui.